 - Starting from one side and working your way into the middle, fold right sides together (exterior sides together) – creating a small tuck, aligning the marking pins for the solid black line with the marking pins for the solid red line.
 Pin in place at the top and 2” down at the bottom.

-- Thread the machine with thread to best match the lining in the top and to best match the exterior in the bobbin.
+- Thread the machine with thread to best match the lining in the top and bobbin.
 Slightly lengthen the stitch.

 - Stitch from the top down to the bottom mark – a short 2” seam.

 - This stitching will be visible inside the finished bag, so you want your stitching to be even and neat.
 If possible, use a lock stitch to both start and end the seam.
 If this is not an option on your model, leave the thread tails long and knot to secure, trimming the tails as close a possible.
 To emphasize, each pleat uses just ONE 2” seam from the upper edge to the bottom 2” marking point.

 - Do one pleat at a time, folding and stitching in the same manner and moving from one outer side into the center.
 You are matching the black line to the red line of each pleat on the guide.
 If starting right on the edge of something is a challenge for your machine, you can stitch from the bottom up to the top.

 - As you can see on the template, the direction of the pleats go toward the center from either side, which means they will meet together at the center.
 The “aerial view” in the photo below shows you how the pleats come from each side to meet in the middle.

 - When the pleating for the first side is done, repeat to pleat the second side in the same manner.
 Then repeat to pleat the back panel in the same manner.
 Be careful and precise with your marking and stitching.
 It’s important that the front and back pleating aligns or the bag won’t hang correctly from the handles.